-The importance of this is not for the purpose of playing fetch though.
-It is for the time that they get ahold of something you don’t want them to have and for them to be able to quickly respond.
+The importance of this is not to play fetch though.
+It is at the time that they get ahold of something you don’t want them to have and for them to be able to respond quickly.

 From the TV remote, or the baby’s blanket drop it can quickly divert damage.
 It is also great for small animals that may fall prey to any dog’s natural curiosity.